 Benton Harbor-based Whirlpool Corporation is a global maker of household appliances.
 Photo via fb.com

-Whirlpool reports about $21 billion in annual sales and has 93,000 employees and 70 manufacturing and technology research centers worldwide.
+In 2016, the company had about $21 billion in annual sales, 93,000 employees and 70 manufacturing and technology research centers.